RehabRocket/MKModsNO/README.md

 ### Audible missile warnings

 Plays a warning sound when a missile is locked onto the player's plane.
-The specific sound played corresponds to the countermesure to the type of missile.
+The specific sound played corresponds to the countermeasure to the type of missile.

 - IR: "Flare"
 - ARH, SARH: "Notch"